-Welcome to my home page.
+Welcome to our home page.
 Are you looking for a cottage, vacant land, acreage your first starter home or income property?
-Then the Kawartha’s is the place to be.
-With our beautiful lakes and recreational attractions, you are never far from a little piece of heaven on earth or an adventure around the corner.
+Then the Highlands or the Kawarthas are the places to be.
+With our beautiful lakes and recreational attractions and community events, you are never far from a little piece of heaven on earth or an adventure around the corner.

 If you enjoy biking, camping, fishing, swimming, boating, paddle boarding, hiking, sightseeing, ATV’ing, bird watching or viewing some of mother natures other wildlife this is the place for you.
-Enjoy being indoors with a view, watching the sunrise or sunset on a lake of your choice.
-Maybe sitting by a cozy fireplace enjoying not only the warmth but also the calming ambiance it creates while reading a book is the thing for you.
-Whatever your choice for moving we have it here.
+You can enjoy being indoors with a view, watching the sunrise or sunset on a lake of your choice.
+How about sipping on a glass of wine on your very own dock with a cozy blanket while watching the sunset?
+Maybe sitting by a crackling fireplace enjoying not only the warmth but also the calming ambiance it creates while reading a good book.
+Whatever your choice for moving, investing, or cottaging, we have it here.

 You can enjoy several shops in the area with a day or afternoon adventure.
-Many can be found in Lakefield.
-You will find unique pottery shops, restaurants, grocery store, library, coffee shops, market, laundry anything and everything you would need.
-Another great place to visit is Bobcageon, which is located on the Trent Severn Water Way and home “to Bigley Shoe & Clothing” a landmark around here with so many shops and shoes!!
-Enjoy a drink on a patio while soaking in the summer sun, all just a walk from the canal.
+Many can be found in Apsley / Lakefield / Bancroft areas.
+You will find unique pottery shops, craft shops, furniture & gift shops, restaurants, grocery stores, libraries, coffee shops, markets, Clothing, laundry anything and everything you would need.
+Another great place to visit is Bobcaygeon, which is located on the Trent Severn Waterway and home “to Bigley Shoe & Clothing” a landmark around here with so many shops and shoes!!
+Enjoy a drink on a patio while soaking in the summer sun, all just a short walk from the canal.

-The Kawartha’s is home to several of Ontario’s most beautiful parks and nature reserves.
-Kawartha Highlands Provincial Park is Ontario’s largest park south of Algonquin.
+The Kawarthas & Hastings Highlands is home to several of Ontario’s most beautiful parks and nature reserves.
+Kawartha Highlands Provincial Park is Ontario’s largest park south of Algonquin which is located in Hastings Highlands.
 You can enjoy solitude, tranquillity and dark night skies in this newly established park and camp under the stars.
 Like most parks in Ontario, there is no shortage of animal life, rugged rolling landscape and small lakes for you to explore.